The Child's Preference in Custody Cases

 (c) the length of time the child has lived in a stable home environment;

 (d) the ability and willingness of each person applying for custody of the child to provide the child with guidance and education, the necessaries of life and any special needs of the child;

 (e) the plan proposed by each person applying for custody of or access to the child for the child’s care and upbringing;

 (f) the permanence and stability of the family unit with which it is proposed that the child will live;

 (g) the ability of each person applying for custody of or access to the child to act as a parent; and

 (h) any familial relationship between the child and each person who is a party to the application.

 Ultimately, the older the child is, the more likely it is that they’re able to make clear and mature decisions about their preferences.
 Accordingly, with age they’ll be given more substantial weight.

 If you want to avoid litigation, there are other options to consider in order to make custody arrangements amicably.
-Mediators, Lawyers and Therapists all have special training to help resolve disputes.
-A Lawyer can help you negotiate an arrangement that respects your child’s wishes and that is also in their best interests.
-Andrew Feldstein is also a mediator and a lawyer.
+Mediators, lawyers and therapists all have special training to help resolve disputes.
+A lawyer can help you negotiate an arrangement that respects your child’s wishes and that is also in their best interests.
+Andrew Feldstein is a mediator as well as a lawyer.